Why Do ATV and Motocross Helmets Have Visors (Peak)?

-In fact, ATV and motocross helmets don’t have visors but a peak.
-A visor is the see-through face shield you find in a typical motorcycle helmet.
+While it’s a common misconception, ATV and motocross helmets don’t have visors but a peak.
+A visor is the see-through face shield on typical motorcycle helmets designed for highway use.

-What most people refer to when they talk about the visor on an ATV and motocross off-road helmet is the plastic brim located over the googles, known as a peak.
+When talking about the visor on an ATV and motocross off-road helmet, most people refer to the plastic brim over the goggles, known as a peak.

 With that misconception out of the way, we set out to learn the real purpose of an ATV and motocross helmet visor/peak: The primary purpose of an ATV and motocross peak (by many referred to as a visor) is to protect the rider from dirt and rocks spun up by the rear wheel of the rider in front.
 It also helps deflect branches when riding in the woods and keeps the sun out of the rider’s eyes.